Fin Fin on Teo the Magic Planet: Plot

 The game's main goal is to win Fin Fin's friendship.
 There are many ways to communicate with Fin Fin.
 The first way is to press the 1 to 5 keys, which make a sound that attracts Fin Fin.
 The second way is to use a microphone and a whistle that come with the game, but if the player makes a loud sound or uses the whistle to scold Fin Fin, he will run away.
 In the 3, 4 and 5 world versions, the player can record their own voice using the Fin Fin sound recorder that comes with the game and a microphone.
 Their voice then plays back when they press the 6 to 0 keys.

 There is also a separate sensor unit that informed Fin Fin whether the player was sitting in front of the screen.
 The sensor doesn't work in the German versions because of a faulty installation routine.

 Characters

 Fin Fin - Fin Fin is the main character of the game.
 He is half dolphin and half bird.
 The player can watch him sing, fly, swim, play, 'talk' and interact with him in different ways in different locations.

 Finnina - Fin Fin's wife.
 She can be seen in the Secret Inlet, Rem River Bank, and the Nest (which is only available in the 6-world version).

-Finfin Junior - Fin Fin's kid.
+Finfin Junior - Fin Fin's son.
 He can only be seen in the 6-world version, at the Nest, when Finnina lays an egg and it hatches.
 He flies away from the Nest after a month.

 Various flora and fauna - There are various animals and plants in the Planet Teo.
 Some plants only appear at night, and some only at day.
 Some animals are friendly to Fin Fin, while others want to eat him (but they never can).